MS-DOS and Windows command line compact command

-The compact command is an external command and is available in the below Microsoft operating systems as compact.exe.
+Compact is an external command and is available for the following Microsoft operating systems as compact.exe.

 Displays or alters the compression of files on NTFS partitions.